-Unless you know you’re the kind of person who will pay off their balance in full, any discounts that come with using a credit card won’t outpace the interest on your purchases.
+Unless you know you’re the kind of person who always pays off their balance in full, any discounts that come with using a credit card can’t outpace the interest on your purchases.
 That’s especially true of retail store cards, which notoriously have the highest interest rates.

-11. Stock Up During Post-Holiday Clearance Sales
+10. Stock Up During Post-Holiday Clearance Sales

-The selection won’t be as great, the deals are unbeatable.
-For example, one year, knowing I wanted to do a Harry Potter theme for the next Halloween, I scored some small, medium, and extra-large black plastic cauldrons at 75% off from Spirit Halloween.
-But had I bought them before the sale, they would have been too prohibitive for my modest budget.
+The selection won’t be as great, but the deals are unbeatable.
+For example, one year, knowing I wanted a “Harry Potter” theme next Halloween, I scored some plastic cauldrons at 75% off.
+If I’d bought them before the sale, they would have been too expensive.

-12. Comparison-Shop Online
+11. Comparison-Shop Online

-It serves up a convenient list of retailers from all over the web selling what you’re looking for.
+It serves up a convenient list of online retailers selling what you’re looking for.
 Even better, the results give you the prices from all the retailers that carry the merchandise so you can easily compare the best prices.